lragnarsson/Emerald-Engine/doc/project_specification_TSBK03.md

 ### Will do features

+###### Terrain Generation From a Heightmap
+By loading an image or generating one at startup.
-###### Proceedurally generated grass
+###### Proceedurally Generated Grass
-Grass generated in geometry shader stage of rendering.
+Grass generated in the geometry shader stage of rendering.
 The grass should be generated with some form of distance-based level of detail.
-###### Shadow mapping
+###### Grass Animation
-Render scene with shadow mapping.
-Each moving light source needs to be re-rendered ''live''.
+Using a gradient map (normal map) such as the ones used for water waves.
 ###### Performance optimizations of Emerald
 In order to run this demo on our laptops, we need to do some optimizations to EmeraldEngine, as well as be able to disable GPU-intensive features dynamically.

 A scene will be created using these techniques.
-The scene will contain a base geometry, along with som models.
+The scene will contain terrain geometry, along with som models.

 ### Might do features

-* Different movement patterns for procedually generated grass
+* Shadow mapping
+Render scene with shadow mapping.
+Each light source needs to be re-rendered ''live''.

 * Different level of detail algorithms
+For both terrain and grass.